and STUDENT HANDBOOK

 5. Jewelry and hairstyles will be worn in a safe, healthy manner, and may not distract from the learning environment.
 Principal will monitor and work with families as needed.

 6. Make-up of any kind may not be worn by Buchanan students.

 To assist school sites in making decisions about appropriate clothing for school, the following clothing guidelines have been developed.
 Students who are out of compliance with the site dress code will be allowed to remain on campus only if their attire can be adjusted to meet the standard.
 The guidelines were established to insure that students are prepared to participate in an active learning environment.

 Examples not allowed: Chains of any kind; rings or belts with prongs or protrusions.
 Distractible hairstyles or haircuts.

-The purpose of the Student Helper Club is to encourage students to have an interest in “helping establish a positive school climate” and to promote a better school.
-Student Helpers are in 3rd- 5th grade and are authorized to help with jobs established by Administration.
+The purpose of Student Ambassadors is to encourage students to have an interest in “helping establish a positive school climate” and to promote a better school.
+Student Ambassadors are in 5th grade and are authorized to help with jobs established by Administration.

 STUDENT SUCCESS TEAM